kontent-ai/management-sdk-net/README.md

 #### Uploading a file

-Upload a file to Kentico Cloud.
+Upload a file to Kentico Kontent.

 ```csharp
 MemoryStream stream = new MemoryStream(Encoding.UTF8.GetBytes("Hello world from CM API .NET SDK"));